 Register your traffic for A2P 10DLC

-To avoid higher fees on unregistered traffic and any future fees regarding Grey Route messaging, please ensure that you have registered your US traffic for A2P 10DLC as described in How Do I Register My Traffic for A2P 10DLC?
+To make sure your messaging traffic is compliant, ensure that you have registered your US traffic for A2P 10DLC as described in How Do I Register My Traffic for A2P 10DLC?

 How will penalties be issued to customers?